humzalikhan/humzalikhan.github.io/_pages/passions.md

 **Reading**
 ======

 My fondest memories of childhood are biking to a nearby park, sitting down under a tree, and reading.
-Childhood favorites of mine are *The Giver*, *Oh, The Place's You'll Go*, and *Calvin and Hobbes*.
+Childhood favorites of mine are *The Giver*, *Oh, The Places You'll Go*, and *Calvin and Hobbes*.

 Current favorites of mine include (but are not limited to) *Being Mortal* by Atul Gawande, *The Spirit Catches You and You Fall Down* by Anne Fadiman, and anything by Kurt Vonnegut (*Mother Night* is a favorite).